Kernix13/beginner-git-commands/README.md

 ## GitHub pull request process

-After you push your changes go to your cloned copy of the repo on GitHub and refresh the page if necessary.
-You should see a green button labeled **_Compare & pull request_**.
+After you push your changes go to your cloned copy of the repo on GitHub, and refresh the page if necessary, you should see a green button labeled **_Compare & pull request_**.
 If you do not see it then click the Pull requests link to go to that tab.

 Click the "Compare & pull request" button and notice the page title of **_Open a pull request_** and the paragraph in the section below the title saying **_Able to merge.
 These branches can be automatically merged._**

 You can then edit your commit message if need be.
 In the body of your PR include a more detailed summary of the changes you made and why.

-Large repos with have various form fields to fill out.
+Large repos will have various form fields to fill out.
 Here is an example from freeCodeCamp:

 1. Put an `x` in the checkboxes,
 1. Remove all the comment fields,